palmerlab/behaviour_box/documentation/source/index.rst

 The Arduino code is a simple module that implements a single Go -- No-Go trial at a time.
-The Python wrapper is used for running a series of trials, it automates the selection of trial variables and reads the Arduino messages, logging the results of each trial and saving these in a ``.csv`` file.
+The Python wrapper is used for running a series of trials, it automates the selection of trial variables and reads the Arduino messages, logging the results of each trial and saves these in a ``.csv`` file.

 .. note::
     The Python script was written on Windows and implements some basic interaction through Windows specific key bindings.

-    In addition this was written on Python 2.7 and relies heavily on the way byte strings are handled by default in that version
+    In addition, the Python script was written using Python 2.7 and relies heavily on this version's language (ie how byte strings are handled).

 The behaviour box program is split into a handful of modules.
 Each module mostly holds utility functions for the box as a whole.
 The file